spryker/spryker-docs/docs/about/all/spryker-marketplace/back-office-for-marketplace-operator.md

 ---

 A *marketplace operator* is a company that owns the marketplace.
 In a marketplace business model, one or more of such a company's employees represent a marketplace operator and manage the store.
-We call such users as [marketplace administrators](/docs/scos/user/intro-to-spryker/spryker-marketplace/marketplace-personas.html#marketplace-administrator).
-Depending on the marketplace model, the marketplace operator either manages only other merchants' orders or also sells products as a [main merchant](/docs/pbc/all/merchant-management/{{site.version}}/marketplace/marketplace-merchant-feature-overview/main-merchant.html)).
+We call such users [marketplace administrators](/docs/scos/user/intro-to-spryker/spryker-marketplace/marketplace-personas.html#marketplace-administrator).
+Depending on the marketplace model, the marketplace operator either manages only other merchants' orders or also sells products as a [main merchant](/docs/pbc/all/merchant-management/{{site.version}}/marketplace/marketplace-merchant-feature-overview/main-merchant.html).

 ## Merchant management

 Merchant accounts are created in the Back Office, and a [marketplace administrator](/docs/scos/user/intro-to-spryker/spryker-marketplace/marketplace-personas.html#marketplace-administrator) is required to facilitate their creation.
-In the **Marketplace&nbsp;<span aria-label="and then">></span> Merchants** section of the Back Office, a marketplace operator manages merchants, that is:
+In the **Marketplace&nbsp;<span aria-label="and then">></span> Merchants** section of the Back Office, a marketplace operator manages merchants as follows:

 * Creates merchants
 * Edits merchants